bnkamalesh/webgo/README.md

 ## Sample

-A sample is provided with the repo, [refer here](https://github.com/bnkamalesh/webgo/blob/master/cmd/main.go).
+A fully functional sample is provided [here](https://github.com/bnkamalesh/webgo/blob/master/cmd/main.go).
 You can try the following API calls with the sample app.

 1. `http://localhost:8080/`
 	- Route with no named parameters configured